Equest-4-New-art - 10/7/15

-"SCA Equestrian Activities for the New (or Non) Equestrian" by Lady Eowyth þa Siðend.
+"SCA Equestrian Activities for the New (or Non) Equestrian" by Baroness Eowyth þa Siðend.

 This article was submitted to me by the author for inclusion in this set of files, called Stefan's Florilegium.